 Forward simulation

-By specifying low, medium, and high values for σ and ρ we were able to generate scenarios consistent with historical, current, and moderately elevated trends in CVC and the synchrony index φ (Figure 2).
+By specifying low, medium, and high values for σ and ρ we were able to generate scenarios consistent with historically low, current, and moderately elevated trends in CVC and the synchrony index φ (Figure 2).
+As expected, increasing σ and ρ resulted in increases in CVC and synchrony.
 These patterns were not strongly influenced by the productivity regime in the model (Figure 2).
+We use σas a measure of CVC and ρ as a measure of synchrony in subsequent results.

 Figure 2.
 Changes in component variability and synchrony as a function of σ and ρ, respectively.
 Trends in the observed stock-recruitment dataset are shown in black, the dashed line represents the beginning of the simulation period, and colored lines represent different CVC and synchrony operating models.
 Lines represent medians across 250 trials.

-As CVC increased under a moderate synchrony scenario, the variance in recruitment increased, but the median remained stable, and the proportion of CUs above their lower benchmark decreased (Fig. 3a and 3b, green dots).
-As synchrony increased under a moderate CVC scenario, the opposite pattern emerged: median recruit abundance decreased (and its variance increased), while the median proportion of CUs above their lower benchmark remained stable (Fig. 3a and 3b, middle grouping).
+As CVC increased under a moderate synchrony scenario, the variance in recruitment increased, but the median remained stable, and the proportion of CUs above their lower benchmark decreased (Fig. 3a,b, green dots).
+As synchrony increased under a moderate CVC scenario, the opposite pattern emerged: median recruit abundance decreased (and its variance increased), while the median proportion of CUs above their lower benchmark remained stable (Fig. 3a,b, middle grouping).
 Interactions between CVC and synchrony also influenced certain performance metrics unexpectedly.
 For example, greater CVC increased median recruit abundance as long as synchrony remained low (purple points Figure 3a); however as synchrony increased, this pattern disappeared (yellow points Figure 3a).
-Conversely, higher levels of CVC were associated with a smaller proportion of CUs being above their lower biological benchmark (Sgen) and increasing synchrony only increased variability among trials (Figure 3b).
-A similar, albeit weaker, relationship occurred in the proportion of CUs above their upper biological benchmark (SMSY; Figure 3c), while the proportion of CUs that were extant at the end of the simulation was largely independent of component variability and synchrony (Figure 3d).

 The negative effects of high CVC and synchrony on conservation-based PMs were notably stronger when the model included skewed process variance, representing intermittent recruitment failures.
 For example, when CVC and synchrony were increased simultaneously in the skewed scenario, median aggregate recruit abundance declined from approximately eight million individuals to five million, while the median proportion of CUs above their lower and upper benchmarks declined by more than 10% (Figure 3e,f,g).
-The effects of greater synchrony were particularly magnified in the skewed operating model relative to the reference productivity scenario and led to fewer CUs being above their biological benchmarks even when CVC was low (Figure 3f,g)
+The effects of greater synchrony were particularly magnified in the skewed productivity scenario and led to fewer CUs being above their biological benchmarks even when CVC was low (Figure 3f,g)

 Figure 3.
 Effects of component variability and synchrony on conservation-based performance measures.
 Points represent medians and whiskers 90% posterior interval among 250 simulation runs.